Make an Appointment

 - Wearing an elbow brace

-- Do specific forearm exercises.
+- Doing specific forearm exercises.
 These would include simple wrist flexion and extension exercises which target the muscles in the forearm

 - Warm up and stretch.